joeyx22lm/static-http-server-prometheus/README.md

 This image will serve static content from the `/www` directory on port `5000` by default.
 Prometheus metrics are exposed on port `8080` by default.

+### How to use

+This docker container is hosted using Github's package registry.
+Images can be pulled as follows:

+`docker pull docker.pkg.github.com/joeyx22lm/static-http-server-prometheus/static-http-server-prometheus:v0.2.0`

 ### Environment Variables
 |      Variable      |                 Description               | Default |